William Squire

-William Squire (29 April 1917 – 3 May 1989) was a Welsh actor of stage, film and television.
+William Arthur Squire (29 April 1917 – 3 May 1989) was a Welsh actor of stage, film and television.

-Squire was born in Neath, Glamorgan, the son of William Squire and his wife Martha (née Bridgeman).

 Career

 As a stage actor, Squire performed at Stratford-upon-Avon and at the Old Vic, and notably replaced his fellow-countryman Richard Burton as King Arthur in Camelot at the Majestic Theatre on Broadway.
 One of his first film appearances was in the 1956 film Alexander the Great, which starred Burton in the title role.

-His varied screen roles included Thomas More in the 1969 film version of Maxwell Anderson's play Anne of the Thousand Days, Sir Daniel Brackley in the 1972 television adaptation of Robert Louis Stevenson's The Black Arrow, the voice of Gandalf in the 1978 animated version of The Lord of the Rings and the Shadow in the 1979 Doctor Who serial The Armageddon Factor.
-Perhaps his best-known role was as Hunter, the superior of secret agent David Callan in the spy series Callan in the early 1970s; Squire took over the role from Derek Bond.
+Squire had many roles in television and movies over his career, including Thomas More in the 1969 film version of Maxwell Anderson's play Anne of the Thousand Days; Sir Daniel Brackley in the 1972 television adaptation of Robert Louis Stevenson's The Black Arrow; the voice of Gandalf in the 1978 animated version of The Lord of the Rings; and the Shadow in the 1979 Doctor Who serial The Armageddon Factor.
+According to the website Television Heaven, Squire's best-known role was the spy chief code-named Hunter in the British series Callan.
+Squire's Hunter was the fourth, and longest-lasting, in the main series, taking over the role from Derek Bond.

 In a set of Encyclopædia Britannica-produced educational films about William Shakespeare's Macbeth, Squire played the role of Macbeth.
 This was in keeping with his long career as a Shakespearean actor, which included roles in the classic 1960s TV series, An Age of Kings.

-In 1967 William Squire collaborated with fellow Welshman and St. John's College, Cambridge Organist and Director of Music George Guest on the LP recording of readings and carols, A Meditation on Christ's Nativity (Argo Records [UK] ZRG 550, released in 1968).
-Readings included poems: The Annunciation, John Donne; A Dialogue, George Herbert; On the Morning of Christ's Nativity (extract), John Milton; Chanticleer, William Austin; The Burning Babe, Robert Southwell; The Guest, Thomas Ford and Journey of the Magi, T.S.
-Eliot.
-Also read were extracts from Shakespeare's Hamlet I.i: "Some say that ever 'gainst that season comes" and the New English Bible translation of 1 John 1:1-10.
-This recording may be heard here.
+On 15 June 1967, the St. John's College choir at University of Cambridge recorded A Meditation on Christ's Nativity.
+Squire read several poems, including The Annunciation by John Donne and A Dialogue by George Herbert, and 1 John 1:1-10 from the New English Bible for the album.

+In the late 1960s Squire narrated a series of radio advertisements for Findus Foods under the pseudonym Frobisher Collingwood.
+The advertisements were played on Radio Caroline.
+According to Squire's son Nick, the idea to use a pseudonym was a joke between Squire and his friend Hugh Bredin, who wrote the advertisements, with the name itself being a combination of two telephone exchanges in London at the time.

 Personal life

+Squire was born on 29 April 1917 in Neath, Glamorgan, to William Squire and his wife Martha (née Bridgeman).

 He was first married to the actress Betty Dixon.
-He married the actress Juliet Harmer in 1967.
+He later married the actress Juliet Harmer in 1967.

 There is a park bench on Hampstead Heath dedicated to him.

-Death

-Squire died in London, England, of unnamed causes on 3 May 1989, four days after his 72nd birthday.
+Squire died on 3 May 1989 in London, England.